Unifying PayPal’s Card Experiences for Scale and Consistency

 To establish a scalable information architecture, I led a collaborative brainstorm with stakeholders from multiple teams to audit existing and future features, define flexible groupings, and align on labeling strategies.

-We then conducted closed card sorting with customers in the lab to validate our hypotheses around organization and mental models.
+We then conducted closed card sorting with customers in the PayPal lab to validate our hypotheses around organization and mental models.

 User Testing: Iterating Toward the Solution